dannythom98/TFA_Group65_Project/README.md

 TFA Group Project (Daniel and Giga)
  TFA Group Project on 311 Service Requests on a particular zip code of 10027 Project Group Members:
-     1. Daniel Thomas Simon
+     1. DANIEL THOMAS SIMON
-     2. Giga Zukhubaia
+     2. GIGA ZUKHUBAIA
  Project Contents:
     1. Top10 Python notebook analyzing what the top 10 causes of calls to 311 are at 10027 ZIP code.
     2. Parking Python notebook analyzing whether illegal parking incidents are a larger fraction of total 311 incidents at 10027 ZIP code than they are in general in the global dataset.